pedrooprog/SCRIPT-DO-JOGO-JOQUEMPO/README.md

-# SCRIPT DO JOGO JOQUEMPO
+# SCRIPT DO JOGO JOQUEMPÔ
- joguinho do joquempo
+ joguinho do joquempô